Starry owlet-nightjar: Separation from Feline owlet-nightjar

-The starry owlet-nightjar was previously considered a subspecies of the Feline owlet-nightjar (Aegotheles insignis).
+The starry owlet-nightjar was previously considered a subspecies of the feline owlet-nightjar (Aegotheles insignis).
 However, phylogenetic evidence and morphological traits supported its recognition as a separate species.

 Researchers discovered that the starry owlet-nightjar differed from the feline owlet-nightjar in several noticeable ways, including its smaller overall size, having at least seven differences in feather patterns, the shortest legs of any owlet-nightjar, stiffer feathers on the throat and around the ears, and lacking the long, curved feather tips on the face that other owlet-nightjars have.
 In 2008, Frank Lambert recorded the first territorial and alarm call of the starry owlet-nightjar.
-It's vocalizations were unlike that of the Feline owlet-nightjar and all other owlet-nightjar species.
+Its vocalizations were unlike that of the Feline owlet-nightjar and all other owlet-nightjar species.

 Another important difference is that the two species were seen occupying completely different habitats.
 The starry owlet-nightjar inhabits extreme lowland rainforest (below 100 m elevation), whereas the feline owlet-nightjar is found in mountainous forests from about 1140 m to 2800 m in elevation.